 Zion has two iconic hikes, the water based Narrows and the adrenaline inducing Angels Landing.
 Many visitors to Zion want to tick off both these hikes.
 Although it will be a long day, it is possible to conquer both Angels Landing and the Narrows in a single day in Zion.

 Set your alarm clock early and take the very first shuttle into Zion to Shuttle Stop 6, the Grotto.
 This is where the Angels Landing hike begins.
 It follows the West trail to Scout Lookout and then switches to the Angels Landing trail for the final 500 foot ascent to the summit of Angels Landing.
 Angels Landing, and Scouts Lookout, are challenging with a total ascent of 1,500 feet and spectacular.
-Read more on our Angels Landing hike – click here!
+Read more on our Angels Landing hike and the new reservation requirement – click here!

 Utah National Parks road trip tip: Angels Landing is steep and narrow and requires a strong head for heights and extremely careful footing.